damachine/coolerdash/README.md

 journalctl -u coolerdash.service
 ```

+> [!NOTE]
-> **Note:** For manual installations, please make sure all required dependencies are installed correctly.
-Only package manager installations receive automatic updates; At this time, manual installations need to be updated manually.
+> For manual installations, please make sure all required dependencies are installed correctly.
+Only package manager installations receive automatic updates.
+At this time, manual installations need to be updated manually.

 ---

 ## Configuration

-**CoolerControl configuration:.**
+### CoolerControl configuration:
-- In the CoolerControl settings, under **"Device"** and **"Sensor"**, select one sensor for the CPU and one for the GPU.
+- In the CoolerControl settings, under **`Device`** and **`Sensor`**, select one sensor for the CPU and one for the GPU.
-- In CoolerControl GUI, set your LCD display to **"Image/gif"**.
+- In CoolerControl GUI, set your LCD display to **`Image/gif`**.

 **Runtime Configuration:**
 - All settings are managed in `/etc/coolerdash/config.ini`.
 - After editing the config file, restart the service with `systemctl restart coolerdash.service` to apply your changes.

-**ℹ️ NOTE:**
+> [!TIP]
-- When CoolerDash stops (for example during system shutdown or reboot), it automatically displays the `shutdown.png` image from the install path.
+> - When CoolerDash stops (for example during system shutdown or reboot), it automatically displays the `shutdown.png` image from the install path.
 This happens because sensor data is no longer available at that point.
-- You can customize this and much more as you wish, by editing the `/etc/coolerdash/config.ini` file.
+> - You can customize this and much more as you wish, by editing the `/etc/coolerdash/config.ini` file.
-- **📖 For detailed configuration options and examples, see: [Configuration Guide](docs/config.md)**
+> - **For detailed configuration options and examples, see: [Configuration Guide](docs/config.md) 📖**

 ---